Inference for Low-Rank Models: Discussion

-As in the simpler scalar case, the key feature we take advantage of is that we only need the estimated $V_0$ to have the same span as the actual $V_0$ if our goal is inference about the space spanned by the singular vectors or $\Theta$.
-Once we have that $\widehat\Gamma$ suitably estimates $\Gamma_0H$, it then follows that the subsequent least squares step that uses $\widehat\Gamma$ as an observable input produces a $\widehat V$ that suitably estimates $V_0H^{-1'}$, which is compatibly rotated to correspond to the same rotation as in $\widehat\Gamma$.
-Recovering both $(\Gamma_0, V_0)$ up to the compatible rotation matrices $H$ and $H^{-1}$ is then sufficient for inferential theory for $\widehat\Theta$ because
+It will then follow that $\widehat\Theta$ is approximately unbiased with sampling distribution that can be approximated by a centered Gaussian distribution.
+As in the simpler scalar case, the key feature we take advantage of is that we only need the estimated $V_0$ to have the same span as the actual $V_0$ if our goal is inference about $\Theta$ or the space spanned by the singular vectors.

-\subsubsection{Sample Splitting}
+\subsection{Sample Splitting}

+Our argument for demonstrating that the higher-order term, $\Delta_i$ is asymptotically negligible relies on sample splitting.
+The structure of $\Delta_i$ is